Education and Training

 In addition to being a psychotherapist, she has taught as an adjunct professor at Columbia University, Adelphi University, and the Catholic University of America.
 She was also a Visiting Instructor at the University of South Florida.
 She has taught Human Development and Psychopathology, Assessment and Diagnosis of Mental Disorders, Human Behavior in the Social Environment, Foundations of Social Work Practice, and Research and Statistics in Social Work.

-She has presented her research at the Council on Social Work Education Annual Program Meeting, the College on Problems of Drug Dependence, the Johns Hopkins University Bloomberg School of Public Health - Mental Health Seminar Series, the Many Faces of Trauma Conference, the University of Southern California School of Social Work, and Hunter College School of Social Work.
+She has presented her research at the Council on Social Work Education Annual Program Meeting, the College on Problems of Drug Dependence, the Johns Hopkins University Bloomberg School of Public Health - Mental Health Seminar Series, the Many Faces of Trauma Conference, the University of Southern California School of Social Work, Hunter College School of Social Work, and Boston University Mental Health Counseling and Behavioral Medicine Department.
 Dr. Rojas is also a sought after speaker on tv and radio and has run workshops on couple's issues and various mental health topics.
 Additionally, she has several publications in peer-reviewed journals.